 Highlights for the 2014/15 season include returning to the Orquesta Sinfonia di Porto and debuts with the Orchestra Sinfonica di Milano Giuseppe Verdi with Prokofiev’s 7th Symphony, Haydn Orchesta Bolzano, Qatar Philharmonic, Bursa State Orchestra, Turkey and education projects with the Orchestre Philharmonique du Luxembourg with a staged production of Grieg’s Peer Gynt.
 Haimor was invited to attend rehearsals with the West Eastern Divan Orchestra with Daniel Barenboim this summer at the Teatro Colón, Buenos Aires.

 His repertoire includes the late romantic Germanic works, 19th and 20th century Russian and American composers, plus he is a committed advocate of contemporary music and has performed works by composers such as Kevin Puts, Bela Fleck, Mohammed Fairouz and Avner Dorman.

 Born in Chicago in 1983, Mr. Haimor was raised in the Middle East and the San Francisco Bay Area.
-He completed his violin training at the Jacobs School of Music in Indiana University, where he studied under David Effron and Arthur Fagen.
+In addition to violin, he completed his conducting training at the Jacobs School of Music in Indiana University, where he studied under David Effron and Arthur Fagen.
 He earned bachelor’s degrees in both music and neurobiology, a master’s degree in conducting from the University of California-Davis, and second master’s in instrumental conducting at Indiana University.

 Haimor currently lives in Pittsburgh, Pennsylvania with his wife Houda and their two daughters, Aleena and Layla.